 Before using Look Dev, you need to make sure Unity is set up for the best results:

-Look Dev always uses these settings, independently of the project settings, so changing these settings in your project ensures that what you see in the Look Dev viewer matches what you see in the Scene view.
+Look Dev always uses these settings, independently of the Project settings, so changing these settings in your project ensures that what you see in the Look Dev viewer matches what you see in the Scene viewAn interactive view into the world you are creating.
+You use the Scene View to select and position scenery, characters, cameras, lights, and all other types of Game Object.
+More info

 Did you find this page useful?
 Please give it a rating: